Deep Sky Browser

 And a few screen captures from iPad:

-You can e-mail us should you have any questions about Deep Sky Browser.
+e-mail us should you have any questions about Deep Sky Browser.